Irregular HeartBeat

 Causes of Irregular Heartbeat

-Hormonal Causes
+Hormonal causes

 Recent advances in cardiovascular medicine have helped experts to understand the significant role of estrogen in heart function.
-As a woman approaches menopause, the levels of estrogen produced by her endocrine system fluctuate and eventually decline, which can have a significant effect on her cardiovascular system.
+As a woman approaches menopause, the levels of estrogen produced by her endocrine system fluctuate and eventually decline, which can have a significant effect on the cardiovascular system.

-Estrogen and the Cardiovascular System:
+Estrogen and the Cardiovascular System

-Estrogen has a proven effect on the:
+Estrogen has a proven effect on:

-• Metabolism and disposition of cholesterol
+• Metabolism of cholesterol

-• Smooth muscle cell proliferation in
+• Smooth muscle cell proliferation in arterial wall

-• Modulates autonomic nervous system,
+• The autonomic nervous system, which works to regulate heartbeat

 For example, diminished estrogen levels can result in the overstimulation of the sympathetic autonomic nervous system, which can cause irregular heartbeat and heart palpitations.